PerezPablo80/todo_postgres_nodejs_react/README.md

 This will install the express server, the sequelize ORM for the database, the pg connector for postgress and the dotenv for easy access to the .env file

-you will need to modify the backend/db/db.config or db.config.heroku in order to use the database with your own credentials
+>>you will need to modify the backend/db/db.config or db.config.heroku in order to use the database with your own credentials<< this is changed due to the usagge of adaptable.io for deploying.
+With this on production the database will use an env valued:DATABASE_URL with all the information.